btarg/requiem-vault/GM/First Session/First session start.md

 - **(when close enough) Investigate the blue flame**
 	- At the far end of the long room, a large, spiralling blue flame flickers and twists.
 As you draw closer, you realize the wisp-like creatures are converging here, forming a cyclone of Ichor that sweeps up and then scatters torn pages.

+The air suddenly feels a lot less still.
 Their **(GM Note: call them Ichor Wraiths if the players know this)** frantic movements have inexplicably begun to slow, shifting into something more deliberate, more calculating, like a wary animal sizing up a potential threat.
 The circling overhead has taken on a new meaning.
 You are their prey.